calipho-sib/cellosaurus/README.md

 The files that are distributed by FTP and are on GitHub are:

 - cellosaurus.txt: Cellosaurus in structured flat file format
-- cellosaurus_refs.txt: Reference file: publications, patents, book chapters
+- cellosaurus_refs.txt: Reference records file: publications, patents, book chapters
 - cellosaurus_xrefs.txt: File describing how to build live links to all the resources listed in the Cellosaurus

 - cellosaurus.obo: Cellosaurus in OBO format